yurimann/first-ajax/README.md

 4. The __dataType__ ( e.g. 'text', 'html', 'json', or 'xml' )
   - _What type of data does the browser expect in response?_

 Here is a basic skeleton for an AJAX call.
-It is missing values for it's 4 attributes, but it makes a good template for the practice sections:
+It is missing values for its 4 attributes, but it makes a good template for the practice sections:
 ```javascript
 $.ajax({
   url: _____,